dawiddominiak/blog-articles/What’s up in Vietnam.md

 Following the definition on Wikipedia _it’s a technique for converting data between incompatible type systems using object-oriented programming languages._ To be more precise it’s converting relational data to the object-oriented domain model (OODM) and OODM to relational data.
 Conversions like that can be done in several ways, but the most common approach is to use a tool called ORM library or ORM framework.

 ## Why is it problematic?
  „Incompatible type systems” are mentioned already in the definition, and all incompatibilities are potential problems.
 First question that popped into my head after getting into the subject was: „Why the hell are we using incompatible systems?
-Why is it the first (and often the only) solution to solve the problem with persisting data?”
+Why is it the first (and often the only one known) solution to solve the problem with persisting data?”

 > If your project really does not need any relational data features, then ORM will work perfectly for you, but then you have a different problem: you're using the wrong data store. […] On the other hand, if your data is relational, then your object mapping will eventually break down.
 _Laurie Voss_